bryaburg/Bookmarks/README.md

 - [Talks by Alan Kay](https://tinlizzie.org/IA/index.php/Talks_by_Alan_Kay) - Collection of talks by computer scientist Alan Kay.
 - [IEEE-754 Floating Point Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html) - Tool to convert between the decimal representation of a number and the binary format used by modern CPUs, based on IEEE-754 standard.
 - [Guide to x86 Assembly](https://www.cs.virginia.edu/~evans/cs216/guides/x86.html) - Guide to x86 Assembly by University of Virginia Computer Science
+- [Compiler Explorer](https://godbolt.org/) - Compiler Explorer lets you view assembly code from compiled C, C++, and other languages.

 ### Data Structures and Algorithms (DS&A)